Killinskillz69/Nineteen69-paystring.crypto.com-/Patricia-Tree.md

 3. `leaf` A 2-item node `[ encodedPath, value ]`
 4. `extension` A 2-item node `[ encodedPath, key ]`

 With 64 character paths it is inevitable that after traversing the first few layers of the trie, you will reach a node where no divergent path exists for at least part of the way down.
 It would be naive to require such a node to have empty values in every index (one for each of the 16 hex characters) besides the target index (next nibble in the path).
-Instead we shortcut the descent by setting up a `extension` node of the form `[ encodedPath, key ]`, where `encodedPath` contains the "partial path" to skip ahead (using compact encoding described below), and the `key` is for the next db lookup.
+Instead we shortcut the descent by setting up an `extension` node of the form `[ encodedPath, key ]`, where `encodedPath` contains the "partial path" to skip ahead (using compact encoding described below), and the `key` is for the next db lookup.

 In the case of a `leaf` node, which can be determined by a flag in the first nibble of `encodedPath`, the situation above occurs and also the "partial path" to skip ahead completes the full remainder of a path.
 In this case `value` is the target value itself.